Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Over the years, Ann Arbor has made it into enough top ten lists for it to be almost a cliché.
 But a few years ago, Ann Arbor made it onto a list of most walkable cities.
-While that may not seem like a big deal, it’s a perk for many businesses.
+While that may not seem like a big deal, the benefits of a walkable city extend to businesses of all sizes.

 Dense urban areas are usually considered more walkable than others, but that’s not the only criteria.
 For a city to be considered “walkable,” it has to have a fair number of compact neighborhoods with safe, pedestrian-friendly streets and residential neighborhoods that can easily access the downtown by foot.